osg-htc/technology/docs/release/cut-data-release.md

 Pick the Version and Revision Numbers
 -------------------------------------

-The rest of this document makes references to `<REVISION>` and `<VERSION(S)>` , which refer to the space-delimited list of OSG version(s) and data revision, respectively (e.g. `3.3.28 3.4.3` and `2`, respectively).
+The rest of this document makes references to `<REVISION>` and `<VERSION(S)>` , which refer to the space-delimited list of OSG version(s) and data revision, respectively (e.g. `3.6.220609 3.7.220609` and `2`, respectively).
+Generally, just increment the version number from the latest release(s).
 If you are unsure about either the version or revision, please consult the release manager.

 Day 0: Generate Preliminary Release List
 ----------------------------------------